RossAscends/STMP/README.md

 ### Host Controls

 - ~~Toggle for locking AI chat for users? (this is already kind of done with AutoResponse off)~~
-- Drag-sort list to set User Turn Order for AI chatting?
+- Turn-based Mode with Drag-sort list to set input Order
 - Ability to rename chats.
 - ability for Host to edit a User's role from the UI
 - ability to change the max length of chat inputs (currently 1000 characters)